paulmartin91/CardGame/README.md

 - Game already exists needs an error message
 - ~~Finish server side join game~~ ✓

 Lobby Page
 - ~~Ready up not operating~~ ✓
 - ~~Chat box not working~~ ✓
 - Ready button turns green for some reason when clicked
 - ~~Need to handle 'start game'~~ ✓
+- ~~NEED TO FIX -> When joining a game the user list is not updating properly~~

 Game Page

+NEED TO FIX
+- ~~When the component renders, it updates the opponent list, however the ENDPOINT stops the from re-rendering (maybe?).~~

 - Optimise html/css for React
 - Wireframe the design
 - ~~Work out how cards should be played~~